Scholarship

 Peer-Reviewed Articles

-- “American Malleability: Aesthetics and Politics of Change in the Case of Narrative of the Life of Frederick Douglass, an American Slave.”
-Amerikastudien / American Studies (Forthcoming, 2025)
+- “American Malleability: 1820s Print Revolutions and the Aesthetics and Politics of Change in Narrative of the Life of Frederick Douglass,” Amerikastudien / American Studies (Forthcoming, 2025)